 Relocation is generally a stressful time, and more so for your dogs.
 Everything is changing in their environment, and they are moving away from familiar scents and comfort zones.
 It is imperative to plan ahead of time to make this transition as smooth as possible.

-The days leading up to move is bound to be chaotic.
-Your belongings are sorted, few discarded, packing materials are strewn about, and there is a whirlwind of activity.
+The days leading up to moving are bound to be chaotic.
+Your belongings are sorted, a few discarded, packing materials are strewn about, and there is a whirlwind of activity.
 This period is taxing for your dog, as normal routine goes out the window, in addition to general disruption.
 All the

-objects and scents your dog is familiar with is changing dramatically, and your dog might exhibit stress symptoms.
+objects and scents your dog is familiar with are changing dramatically, and your dog might exhibit stress symptoms.